-Microorganisms are tiny entities which are invisible to naked eyes and hence are microscopic in nature.
+Microorganisms are tiny entities that are invisible to naked eyes and hence are microscopic.
 They are omnipresent, surviving in extreme climatic conditions.
 Other than hereditary and genetic factors, almost all other diseases are caused due to the action of microorganisms.
 Microorganisms are pathogens that carry the disease-causing agents and transmit diseases from one person to another through various media.
 They are inherently adapted and born with the innate ability to multiply within the host cells.

-They are known to cause deadly diseases which in most cases are irreversible and stays for life, disabling infected individuals from carrying out normal functionality on a daily basis.
+They are known to cause deadly diseases which in most cases are irreversible and stay for life, disabling infected individuals from carrying out normal functionality daily.
 Some of the diseases caused by microorganisms are listed below:

 - Chicken Pox

 - Bacterial Pneumonia to name a few